fahim-kamal/AudioGPT/readme.md

 `python3 client.py`

-### To output the visualization of the time delay for each step:
+### To output the visualization of the time delay for each step: [can be done without running server.py or client.py based on the history in output.txt]

 `python3 out.py`

 ### Hardware

 [GrovePI Connections](https://imgur.com/1EZ1apw)<br>

-Rotary Encoder: A0
+- Rotary Encoder: A0
-Button: D2
+- Button: D2
-Red LED: D7
+- Red LED: D7
-LCD Display: Any I2C Port
+- LCD Display: Any I2C Port

 ### Members: